本科課程為四年制,以學分制為基礎,學生可靈活選擇科目,以切合需要。

 學院課程

-CURE1110宗教與當代生活This course is designed to introduce students to this influence of religion in various aspects of our modern life.
+CURE1110宗教與當代生活Despite their long history, the influence of many great religions can still be recognized in our contemporary world.
+This course is designed to introduce students to this influence of religion in various aspects of our modern life.
 It will explore a variety of religious themes such as religious myth, symbol and practice, as well as current religious issues in ethics and politics.
+In order to illustrate the religious presence in our contemporary life, we shall examine these themes by looking at cases of films, activities and practices that can be easily seen in the world today.
+It is an introductory course and expects no prerequisite knowledge from students.

 HIST1000通古今之變This course teaches the art and science of historical research.
-It enhances Innovation and Design by encouraging students to think out of the box, with critical thinking from multiple angles, with high ethical standard, and be innovative and creative.
+It enhances Innovation and Design (I&D) by encouraging students to think out of the box, with critical thinking from multiple angles, with high ethical standard, and be innovative and creative.
+It enhances Global Citizenship and Social Enterprisingness (GC&SE) by fostering students’ ability and readiness to embark on creative and new ventures of social value in a global context, in line with global and ethical values.
+The topics will be adjusted every year based on a flexible and student-oriented approach.
+Details of the curriculum are available in the course website of the Department of History.

 JASP1090透視日本The course introduces students to major social and cultural issues in present-day Japan.
 It explores the important debates, problems, and challenges that have shaped Japanese society and culture in recent decades.
 The course encourages students to think critically about issues in Japanese society from a variety of disciplinary perspectives.